 Analysis of the nature and function of interpersonal conflict.
 Identification of personal conflict styles as well as productive and destructive communication strategies.
+(Alternate years , offered 2011-2012)

 COMM 359 Rhetorical Theory (3)

 This course surveys the history and major theories of rhetoric from its foundations in ancient Greece to more recent postmodern manifestations.
 Students will gain a conceptual framework for speaking and writing persuasively as well as evaluating the structure and function of rhetoric in society.